aws-neuron/aws-neuron-sdk/tools/neuronperf/neuronperf_benchmark_guide.rst

 For each model loaded (see :ref:`neuronperf_model_copies`), a process is spawned.
 Each process may use multiple threads (see :ref:`neuronperf_worker_threads`).
 The threads will continue to load examples and keep the hardware busy.

 NeuronPerf spawns processes slightly differently between frameworks.
-For PyTorch and Apache MXNet (Incubating), processes are forked.
+For PyTorch and Apache MXNet, processes are forked.
 For Tensorflow/Keras, a fresh interpreter is launched, and benchmarkers are serialized and run as a script.

 If you suspect you are having trouble due to the way processes are managed, you have two mechanisms of control: